KeithCu/FlaskEvents/README.md

 ### 1. Venue and Organizer Management
 - **Description**: Enable users to create and manage venues (event locations) and organizers (individuals or organizations hosting events).
 Associate events with venues and organizers, and display their details on dedicated pages or sections.
 - **Importance**: High (Rank: 1)
-- **Why It’s Important**: Complete event information includes where and who is hosting the event, enhancing professionalism and usability.
+- **Why It's Important**: Complete event information includes where and who is hosting the event, enhancing professionalism and usability.
 This is critical for users seeking detailed event context.
 - **Implementation Considerations**:
   - **Database**:
     - Create `Venue` model: `id` (primary key), `name`, `address`, `city`, `state`, `zip`, `country`, `latitude`, `longitude`.